Mentored Experience Requirement (MER)

-As part of the university-wide degree requirements, PhD students and some master’s programs (i.e., MFA in Writing and MFA in Dance) at WashU must complete program-defined Mentored Experience Requirements (MERs).
-The MERs is an accomplishment that is noted on the student’s academic record when complete.
+As part of the university-wide degree requirements, PhD students and some master’s programs (i.e., MFA in Writing and MFA in Dance) at WashU must complete program-defined Mentored Experience Requirement (MER).
+The MER is an accomplishment that is noted on the student’s academic record when complete.
 Each program established a Mentored Experience Implementation Plan (MEIP) in which required MERs units and pathways for completion are defined and specified in the Bulletin.

 Students are advised by their program to plan their assignments and chosen pathways each semester until the MER is completed.
 Program advisor titles differ by school and program.
 Some program advisor titles may include Director of Graduate Studies (DGS), Director or Associate Director of Doctoral Studies (DDS or DADS), Graduate Academic Coordinator (GAC)/Graduate Program Administrator (GPA) or Program Coordinator.

-A MEIP is a program-defined plan for students to complete their MERs and engage in Mentored Teaching Experiences (MTE) and/or Mentored Professional Experiences (MPEs).
+A MEIP is a program-defined plan for students to complete their MER and engage in Mentored Teaching Experiences (MTE) and/or Mentored Professional Experience (MPE).
 All MEIPs include:

 • Philosophy related to the role of teaching or professional experiences;